-On March 16, 2007, the National People's Congress of the PRC introduced a new Enterprise Income Tax Law and most recently amended on December 29, 2018, or new EIT Law, under which Foreign Investment Enterprises, or FIEs, and domestic companies would be subject to corporate income tax at a uniform rate of 25%.
+On March 16, 2007, the NPC introduced a new Enterprise Income Tax Law and most recently amended by the SCNPC on December 29, 2018, or new EIT Law, under which Foreign Investment Enterprises, or FIEs, and domestic companies would be subject to corporate income tax at a uniform rate of 25%.
 Certain enterprises will benefit from a preferential tax rate of 15% under the new EIT Law if they qualify as high and new technology enterprises, or HNTE.
 Under such regulation, Dada Glory and Shanghai JDDJ are qualified for HNTE status and are eligible for a reduced income tax rate of 15% for the years ended 2021, 2022 and 2023.